 If buying an electric car is out of your price range, why not lease instead?
 That way, you will make affordable monthly payments by renting a brand-new electric vehicle, and then simply return it at the end of your contract.

 See our best electric cars below to get an idea of what you could be driving.

 Tesla Model 3 – from £465.99 per month

 With its unmatched performance, the premium Tesla Model 3 is hard to beat.
 The standard version takes only 5.3 seconds to go from 0-60mph and can reach up to 258 miles from a single charge.
 And once you see the luxury interior filled with tech, you will see why this Tesla car is unrivalled.

 Jaguar I-Pace – from £599.99 per month

 The first fully electric vehicle from Jaguar, the I-Pace has two electric motors which deliver 394bhp and 694Nm of torque.
 You can reach up to 298 miles on a single charge, and there is a choice of three trims available.

 Kia E-Niro – from £424.91 per month

 A firm favourite for families, the Kia E-Niro is a great choice if you want an affordable all-rounder.
 It reaches up to 282 miles on a single charge, costing as little as 2-3p per mile.
-Plus, this surprisingly-spacious car comes with all the accessories you need for everyday driving, from cruise control to parking sensors.
+Plus, this surprisingly spacious car from Kia comes with all the accessories you need for everyday driving, from cruise control to parking sensors.

 Choose Leasing Options today and drive a brand-new electric car for less.
-If you have any questions, contact our friendly team and we will be happy to assist.
+Search our lease deals to find your perfect vehicle, or if you have any questions, contact our friendly team and we will be happy to assist.